Surigaonon love poem

-Although neighbors and influenced, the Surigaonons form a distinct group of Cebuanos.
+Although neighbors and mutually influenced, the Surigaonons form a distinct group from the Cebuanos.